sunmin1118/ECOINF-tree-species-classification/README.md

 S_gbdt_train.py: the training script for the ensemble model;<br>
 significance test.py: the script for McNemar test.<br>

+The non-sensitive data were provided in the data folder.<br>
+Annotated_vegetation_in_shadows: all training  raw datasets for shadow detection.<br>
+Annotated_tree_species: example datasets for tree species classification.<br>

 For access to the confidential data, please contact us with a reasonable statement for your request.
 We are willing to assist you in submitting an application for data access approval.